Learners' Languages: Toposes of learners

 \subsection{Future work}

 There are many avenues for future work.
-One is to give a richer language---beyond the logical symbols $\texttt{true},\texttt{false},\wedge,\vee,\Rightarrow,\neg,\forall,\exists$ that exist in any topos---for building logical propositions in the $p\coalg$ toposes specifically.
+One is to give more syntactic language---beyond the logical symbols $\texttt{true},\texttt{false},\wedge,\vee,\Rightarrow,\neg,\forall,\exists$ that exist in any topos---for building logical propositions in the $p\coalg$ toposes specifically.
 Another is to understand various modalities in these toposes.

 The sort of morphisms between toposes that seem to arise most naturally in this context are not the usual kind---adjoint functors $\cat{E}\leftrightarrows\cat{E}'$ for which the left adjoint preserves all finite limits, called \emph{geometric morphisms}---but instead adjoint functors $\cat{E}\leftrightarrows\cat{E}'$ for which the left adjoint preserves all \emph{connected limits}.
 Thus another avenue for future research is to consider how logical and type-theoretic statements move between toposes that are connected in this way.